Professor Lawrie Zion

 Area of study

 He graduated in History from the University of Melbourne in 1981 and went on to write a PhD at Monash University examining the pop music scene in Australia during the 1960s.
 He has over 25 years of experience in the media, including a nine-year stint at ABC radio, where he was based at Triple J, setting up the station's Hottest 100 listener poll.
 His radio documentaries include a two-part feature on Barry Humphries, and a profile of Crowded House while the band was touring the USA in 1994.
 He has worked as a writer, researcher and interviewer for ABC TV documentary series ‘Long Way To The Top’ and ‘Love Is In The Air’.
-In 2006, he worked on the Crowded House Farewell to the World DVD, hosting the commentary track and conducting interviews.

 From 2004 to 2006 he was the film writer for The Australian, prior to which he wrote for a range of publications including The Age, the US-based trade paper The Hollywood Reporter, Rolling Stone Australia and HQ.
 He was also a regular guest on the Ten Network's The Panel.
 He continues to appear regularly on ABC radio and on ABC TV’s News Breakfast.

 During 2006 he joined forces with Princess Pictures to write and research a one-hour documentary about the Australian accent called The Sounds of Aus.
-The program was first broadcast on ABC TV on November 8, 2007.
+The program was first broadcast on ABC TV in 2007.
 In 2008 it was awarded Chicago's Hugo prize for best international documentary and was nominated for a Logie.
 It was also a finalist in the category Best Documentary Social & Political Issues in the 2008 Enhance TV ATOM Awards.

 Lawrie is the co-editor of Ethics for Digital Journalists: Emerging Best Practices (Routledge: 2015).